• Skip to primary navigation

 • Mix remaining seasonings together and liberally dust all sides of the pork roast.
 Any unused seasonings can be discarded.

 • CHARCOAL: Light 1 charcoal chimney full of briquettes and pour onto far side of the grill.
-Place pork loin on opposite side of the grill.
+Place pork loin on the opposite side of the grill.

 • GAS GRILL: Set burner on far side of the grill to medium heat and place pork roast on the opposite side of the grill.